 Judging by the response to a Facebook post on the demolition of the Steak Pit Restaurant, this could well be the most important thing to happen in Bragg Creek in the last 20 years.
 In two days the post was viewed 8,300 times, received 56 likes, 43 shares and 36 comments.
 Many people said the restaurant was where life changing or momentous events were celebrated.
-It was an extraordinary the outpouring of sentiment.
+The outpouring of sentiment was extraordinary.
 Arguably, water services, the floods and development have affected the community profoundly.
 But, people had a special relationship with the restaurant.
 It made memories.
 The interesting thing is, this story combines all of those events and also marks the . . .

 End of an Era – July 17, 2017

 The Steak Pit Restaurant was reduced to a pile of rubble today.
 It was all but destroyed in the 2013 flood, but the hope that it might recover lingered.
 Now, we have Carl’s Jr. drive through.

 The Steak Pit opened in 1961 and became an instant Bragg Creek institution, serving a classic Alberta beef meal in a rustic atmosphere, owned by Gordon Shoults and Joyce Kelly who used to sing, accompanied by a piano.
 Do you have one of their trademark routered nameplates that reserved your table?
 Many thousands were hand crafted by Gord Shoults.
 You could take them home and hang them on your property.
 They had the three A-frames out back; the only commercial motel accommodation in Bragg Creek.
 It is missed.

 The good news is, there’s a plan to replace it with a seniors’ residence.
 I guess that’s the story here – things are changing.